-- Many firms overestimate their resilience to cyber & tech risk. - There are many organisations underprepared for a cyber or data breach incident - Firms are looking to improve their cyber security. - Optimism around the business benefits of AI is growing. - Concern about tech obsolescence and IP risk is dropping.
+• Many firms still overestimate their resilience to cyber & tech risk.

+- There are many organisations underprepared for a cyber or data breach incident. - Firms are looking to improve their cyber security. - Optimism around the business benefits of AI is growing. - Perception around tech obsolescence and IP risk resilience is rising.